yu-ming-chen/tp/docs/DeveloperGuide.md

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the `MainWindow` is specified in `MainWindow.fxml`.

-In order to dynamically render data to be displayed to the user, when `fillInnerParts()` in `MainWindow` is called, the method `setStateBinders()` sets Observer objects to observe changes in `State`.
+In order to dynamically render data to be displayed to the user, when `setUpGuiComponents()` in `MainWindow` is called, the method `setStateBinders()` sets Observer objects to observe changes in `State`.
 For a complete explanation, refer to [4.4.2.
 Dynamic Updating](#442-dynamic-updating).